kvenkateshtech/lms-demo/README.md

 # lms-demo
-This is LMS DEMO app
+This project is for LMS DEMO app